 The writing style of an English speaker is usually highly linear in nature.
 In the example above, the first sentence is clearly the main idea or the point.
 Right from the beginning the English writer shares with you where they stand on the subject.
 There is little mystery or suspense as to what will be talked about.

-The rest of the paragraph are supporting details for the main idea.
+The rest of the paragraph is supporting details for the main idea.
 The supporting details start with the discourse markers of “for example”, “second”, and “lastly”.
 Everything in the paragraph is laid out in a step-by-step manner that is highly clear as this is important for English speakers.

 Unfortunately, this style of writing is what many ESL students from other cultures is compared too.
 The next examples have perfect “English” however, the style of communication is not in this linear manner.